 FOR IMMEDIATE RELEASE

-WASHINGTON, D.C. — The NAB Education Foundation (NABEF) and the Broadcast Education Association (BEA) today announced the winners of the Freedom of Speech Public Service Announcement Contest for college communications students.
-The first-place winners in the television and radio categories will be recognized during an event held during Free Speech Week in October.
+WASHINGTON, D.C.– The NAB Education Foundation (NABEF) and the Broadcast Education Association (BEA) today announced the winners of the Freedom of Speech Public Service Announcement Contest for college communications students.
+The winners are awarded a $2,500 scholarship.

 To compete, students submit 30-second spots that creatively address “What Freedom of Speech means to me.”
 The winning entries are:

 The Freedom of Speech PSA Contest is presented by NABEF and BEA.
-Winning PSAs may be viewed here and downloaded from www.nabspotcenter.org.
-Stations are encouraged to run the spots during Free Speech Week, October 19-25.
+The PSAs may be viewed here and downloaded from www.nabspotcenter.org.
+Stations are encouraged to run the spots during Free Speech Week, October 17-23.